-(1) The Lac La Biche County / Municipal District of Bonnyville IDP area encompasses all of the lands within 1 quarter section (0.5 miles) on both sides of the shared boundary as defined on Map 1.
+(1) The County of St. Paul / Lac La Biche County IDP area encompasses all of the lands within 1 quarter section (0.5 miles) on both sides of the shared boundary as defined on Map 1.
 Lands within the adopted IDP area (known as the Plan Area) are subject to the IDP objectives and policies.